HughMungis/Trogdiary/README.md

 Dearest Lord Burninator, I fear that the Goat may be too powerful.
 I learned that he also brews potions, and upon asking if I could purchase some, I learned that his potions are far too powerful for me.
 I did not push him on this issue, but perhaps he will see and understand your power.
 I will see if I may enclose a sample with my next letter.

-## 2020-12-17
+## 2020-12-18

 My Burning Lord, the Servile Goat has agreed to send you a sample of his strongest potions.
 They shall be delivered to you upon the morrow.

+## 2020-12-19

+My Dearest Flame upon the Peasants of our land, you would hardly believe how joyous I was to see your flame growing ever stronger in the distance as you consumed the Majestic Goat's Strongest Postions.
+The whole sky lit up with your firey breath - and it brought a tear to my eye.

 ## 2021-03-11

 I have inventied an incredible device for time travel and used it to obtain a taco that is about -1 month old.
-It is the freshest taco I have ever consumed.S
+It is the freshest taco I have ever consumed.

 ## 2021-04-20